tengxiaoliu/tengxiaoliu.github.io/content/about.md

 Kai Lv, Yuqing Yang, **Tengxiao Liu**, Qinghui Gao, Qipeng Guo, Xipeng Qiu

-we propose a new optimizer, LOw-Memory Optimization (LOMO), which fuses the gradient computation and the parameter update in one step to reduce memory usage.
+We propose a new optimizer, LOw-Memory Optimization (LOMO), which fuses the gradient computation and the parameter update in one step to reduce memory usage.
 By integrating LOMO with existing memory saving techniques, we reduce memory usage to 10.8% compared to the standard approach (DeepSpeed solution).
 Consequently, our approach enables the full parameter fine-tuning of a 65B model on a single machine with 8 RTX 3090, each with 24GB memory.

 * **RLET: A Reinforcement Learning Based Approach for Explainable QA with Entailment Trees** [paper](https://www.aclanthology.org/2022.emnlp-main.483.pdf)